 If there is a vaccine-preventable disease in your community:

 - Consider changing your mind and getting your child vaccinated.
 Getting vaccinated late is better than never.
 Your child may be able to get some protection by getting vaccinated.
 Talk to your child’s doctor or a public health nurse.

-- Your child may be asked to stay home from school, childcare, or organized activities, such sports and playgroups, until it is safe to return.
+- Your child may be asked to stay home from school, childcare, or organized activities, such as sports and playgroups until it is safe to return.
 Be prepared to keep your child home for up to several weeks.